 Here's a walkthrough of the swims...

 Then I'll be joining some of the NEK Swim Week fun, swimming a few of the 8 swims offered over the course of 9 days.
 I've chosen a few swims, but we'll be waiting for the time to come to decide for sure.
-Although the double Massawippi is no longer being offered, there's a small chance I can do it as a solo, which would be wicked because it's the one DNF on my resume, so there's unfinished business on that lake.
-And if not, maybe we'll add a Willoughby double to the mix.
-Wait and see.
+Although the double Massawippi is no longer being offered, there's a small chance I can do it as a solo, which would be wicked because it's the one DNF on my swim resume, so there's unfinished business on that lake.
+And if not, no big deal (for now).
 Back to back swims will help me work through fatigue, and let me keep practicing any refinements I make to my swims, but over safe, short distances.
 Gary's back in the kayak for these ones, should be a ton of fun!

 THE BIG ONE.
 The length of Memphrémagog, from Newport, VT to Magog, QC.
 Or vice-versa, depends on weather and wind conditions.
-My window is September 12-14th, the actual date gets chosen later, once we see the weather forecast.
+My window is September 4-6th, the actual date gets chosen later, once we see the weather forecast.
 I chose to swim this late in the season because I wanted a chillier swim.
-A boat and pilot will be provided, Gary will paddle, my friend Kat Borczak will crew, and Charlotte Brynn will join us if she can.
-Pretty amazing lineup, if you ask me.
+Boat support still be figured out, I'll need a couple of people to feed and motivate me.

 The Search is in support of more open borders between Canada and the US, and to seek out the swimmer-friendly and elusive lake creature, Memphré.
 This swim will tell me where I go from here, whether I succeed in finishing or not.
 It will tell me if I love the longer distance, and how much I really want it.
 And if I don't succeed, I'll fix my mistakes, go back again and keep trying.
 Am I nervous?
 YES.
 All I can do is train my body and mind, and mother nature will decide what gets thrown at me out on the lake.
 I'll be ready for it...